dbmdz/digitalcollections-commons/dc-commons-springboot/README.md

 # Digital Collections Commons Spring Boot

-Offer common used endpoints and contributors for Spring Boot 2 applications.
+Offer common used endpoints and contributors for Spring Boot 2 applications as well as monitoring services.

 ## Usage